-- Extensions can be in more than one Calling Group. - Calls can be transferred to a Calling Group manually or using a button programmed to ring the Calling Group. - Exclude extensions that connect auxiliary equipment (PARTNER Attendants, voice messaging systems, fax machines, hotline phones, or doorphones) from Calling Groups. - If some extensions in a Calling Group have standard or MLC-6 phones, those extensions are not signaled at all for voice-paged calls to the group. - If a user leaves the microphone on for hands-free answer on intercom (HFAI), the microphone is turned off when that phone receives a group page; the user must lift the handset or press [Mic] to answer the page. - You can program a Group Calling button on a system phone to ring or page a Calling Group or to transfer a call to a Calling Group with one touch.
+- Extensions can be in more than one Calling Group. - Calls cannot be transferred to the Calling Groups. - Exclude extensions that connect auxiliary equipment (PARTNER Attendants. voice messaging systems, fax machines, hotline phones, or doorphones) from Calling Groups. - If some extensions in a Calling Group have standard or MLC-6 phones, those extensions are not signaled at all for voice-paged calls to the group. - If a user leaves the microphone on for hands-free answer on intercom (HFAI), the microphone is turned off when that phone receives a group page; the user must lift the handset or press $[\underline{Mic}]$ to answer the page. - You can program a Group Calling button on a system phone to ring or page a specified Calling Group with one touch.